digitalsleuth/mat-salt/README.md

 This repo contains state files for use with SaltStack, which will allow you to install the tools using salt-call.
 The purpose of these states is to install several forensic applications for conducting Mobile Forensics.

-A CLI will soon follow, allowing these states to be installed automatically.
+The CLI can be found at https://github.com/digitalsleuth/mat-cli and will allow these states to be installed automatically.
 These states are configured for use with salt-minion 3001.

-For the time being, if you're looking to install these manually, you can run the following:
+However, if you're looking to install these manually, you can run the following:

 `sudo salt-call -l debug --local --retcode-passthrough --state-output=mixed state.sls mat.(dedicated|addon) pillar='{"mat_user": "<username>"}'`